katarzynadutkowska/WED/index.md

 ## Contact
 <hr>
-This project is maintained by *Katarzyna M. Dutkowska, M.Sc.* (she/her).
-In case of any questions or lack of files for the transitions of choice, feel free to send an email at the following address: dutkowska **at** nbi.ku.dk
+This project is maintained by *Dr. Katarzyna M. Dutkowska* (she/her).
+In case of any questions or lack of files for the transitions of choice, feel free to send an email at the following address: dutkowska **at** strw.leidenuniv.nl